 You’re not in Kansas any more

 Just ten minutes from Shipshewana, Topeka is the ideal small town escape.
 Discover the region’s pioneer spirit at David Rogers Memorial Park.
-It’s the first park created in LaGrange County, is home to authentic log buildings, and holds a living history celebration every August.
+It’s the first park created in LaGrange County, and is home to authentic log buildings.
+Topeka is also the home to one of the largest Draft Horse Auctions in the Midwest.

-Camel rides in the Midwest?
-You bet!
-Visit Maple Lane Wildlife farm to see all kinds of animals from alligators to zebras and everything in between.
-Fill up with a hearty home-cooked meal at Emma Café to fuel a day of adventure and exploration in Indiana’s Cool North.
+Fill up with a hearty home-cooked meal in an Amish home, or at Tiffany’s Restaurant to fuel a day of adventure and exploration in Indiana’s Cool North.